Breast Cancer Myths

 Myth No. 9: Mammograms catch all breast cancers.

 At the moment, mammograms are one of the most important tool for finding breast tumors.
-They catch about 80 percent of breast tumors, but that still leaves up to 20 percent that escape detection.
+They catch about 87 percent of breast tumors, but that still leaves some 13 percent that escape detection.
 It's harder to spot tumors in dense glandular tissue than in fatty tissue, and some women -- particularly those who are thin, young, premenopausal or on hormone-replacement therapy -- have dense breasts (more gland tissue, less fat).
 For women with dense breasts or those at high risk for breast cancer, breast ultrasound or MRI may be useful along with mammography.

 And while the American Cancer Society no longer stresses the importance of monthly breast self exams (after finding that they are less effective than first thought), it still emphasizes the importance of being aware of the normal look and feel of your breasts and being alert to any changes.
 The more attuned you are to changes in your breasts, the more likely you are to spot something dangerous.
 So, keeping up with those monthly self-exams couldn't hurt.